 Sending PPC traffic to a site will get you more visitors, but it will not give you SEO points so don’t assume you can buy your way into high natural rankings.
 But what it does do for me is that it covers other sources of traffic I may have missed out on and hurries along my business in that while it takes time for my SEO rankings for rise for my content, a PPC campaign that’s sending traffic to it may already be doing it’s work and bringing me sales.

-I mainly do PPC on Bing and while the traffic is generally a lot lower vs say a naturally 1st page ranked website on Google, it’s still extra traffic and there’s people I know who only focus on that.
+I mainly do PPC on Bing Ads and while the traffic is generally a lot lower vs say a naturally 1st page ranked website on Google, it’s still extra traffic and there’s people I know who only focus on that.

 My final thoughts:

 I have generalized the strategies I listed, BUT I have provided specific tutorials that are free which if you follow, you’ll get targeted visitors to your website consistently and that’s what you really want in the end, even if it’s less visitors overall!
+And if you need good training on that, the Wealthy Affiliate program teaches how to use these 3 strategies, especially SEO and PPC.

 Don’t overestimate quantity traffic!
 It’s very often only big in the visitors it brings in and opposite in terms of sales.
 And I keep using my strategies over and over because they work.